Hi res photos

 On Dark Horses was written in the fleeting moments of downtime during Rundle’s relentless touring schedule in the latter half of 2017 and into the early months of 2018.
 It was engineered and produced by Kevin Ratterman at LA LA LAND in Louisville, Kentucky over the course of ten days in February and March.

-Sargent House is proud to release On Dark Horses to the world on September 14, 2018 on CD/LP and all digital formats.
+On Dark Horses was released on September 14, 2018 on CD/LP and all digital formats.

 TOUR DATES SEPT/OCT 2019

 25/09 FRA Dunkerque 4 écluses^*

 28/09UK Nottingham Rock City Beta **

 03/10 NL Den HaagPaard^^^